pydio/pydio-doc-developer-guide/2_cells_api/1-open_id_connect/1-protocol.md

 In Pydio Cells, a dedicated OIDC server (using coreos/dex application) is bundled and in charge of all authentication operations.
 It produces a JWT that is then used by the various clients to query the services.
 Pydio Cells frontend is seen as an OAuth Client application.

 It is possible to configure the various Expiry times of both the JWT and the RefreshToken.
 By default, Pydio Cells JWT is short-lived, requiring regular refreshment and allowing to re-check the user permissions at this time.
-The refresh token expiry time can be set “sliding”, so that its expiry time is updated at each refresh call.
+The refresh token expiry time can be set "sliding", so that its expiry time is updated at each refresh call.